Costa Rica: Reventazon HPP-01

 IFC documented engagement with the Company to review its internal policy and procedures regarding land acquisition and resettlement for consistency with Performance Standards.
 However, the outcome of this engagement in terms of aligning the Company’s approach to land acquisition and resettlement to IFC standards was unclear at the time of IFC’s exit in August 2020.

-At a systemic level, IFC reported to CAO that an internal guidance document for enhanced appraisal for projects working with state-owned enterprises is currently under review.
+At a systemic level, IFC reported to CAO that an internal guidance document for the enhanced appraisal for projects working with state-owned enterprises is currently under review.
 CAO cannot draw any conclusion in relation to this action, as the draft guidance was not complete at the time of writing and had not been shared with CAO.

 CAO expresses concern that IFC has exited its investment in Reventazón without ensuring that households who had land expropriated as part of this project were compensated as required under PS5.
 Despite identification of significant gaps in PS5 implementation, IFC did not engage the Company to establish corrective actions prior to exiting the project.
 Landowners whose cases remain in court have been excluded from assessments of PS compliance and any potential corrective actions.